Mirror-Mind/mnemo-frontend/EMAILJS_SETUP.md

-# EmailJS Setup Guide for Orbia Waitlist
+# EmailJS Setup Guide for Mnemo Waitlist

 ## Overview
-This guide will help you set up EmailJS to send welcome emails when users join the Orbia waitlist.
+This guide will help you set up EmailJS to send welcome emails when users join the Mnemo waitlist.

 ## EmailJS Configuration